ADVO Facts: Contravene apprehended domestic violence order

-NBJ was charged with breaching a domestic violence order by a serious act of violence involving knives and threats to the life and limb of his estranged partner.
+NBJ faced charges of breaching a domestic violence order (Section 14(1) Crimes (Domestic and Personal Violence) Act 2007) by a serious act of violence involving knives and threats to the life and limb of his estranged partner.

-He had a very serious and lengthy criminal history for acts of violence and a domestic violence order had been imposed for a number of years.
-Having been arrested for the offence, he was refused bail by a Local Court Magistrate pending the hearing of the matter.
+He had a very serious and lengthy criminal history for acts of violence.
+He’d gotten a domestic violence order for a number of years.
+After his arrest for the offence, a Local Court Magistrate refused bail pending the hearing.

-Protracted negotiations were had with prosecuting authorities in relation to the particulars upon which NBJ would plead guilty.
-It was asserted by him that some of the allegations were either exaggerated, embellished or untrue.
-Having resolved the particulars of the charge in favour of the accused, NBJ pleaded guilty before the Local Court.
+Our criminal lawyers had protracted negotiations on the particulars with prosecuting authorities in relation to the charges to which NBJ would plead guilty.
+He asserted that some of the allegations were either exaggerated, embellished or untrue.
+Having resolved the particulars of the charge in favour of our client, NBJ pleaded guilty before the Local Court.

 ADVO Outcome: Plea of guilty as serious domestic violence alleged: non-custodial sentence